susanBuck/notes/05_Laravel/14_Authentication.md

 When using the `file` Session driver, all sessions will be stored in `/app/storage/sessions/`.

 If you're using the `file` driver, there's not really anything you have to configure out of the box.
-Given that, you can get right to work with building an authentication system...
+Given that, you can get right to work with building an authentication system.

 ## Users table